 Each year there are different sports and cultural groups, showing off their varied skills so it will never be boring to attend the Nagoya Festival.

 The Three Great Feudal Lords

-Another highlight of the Nagoya Festival is the appearance of Three Great Feudal Lords, the unifiers of Japan, and important historical figures with an important connection to Nagoya and the region: Oda Nobunaga (1534-1582) Lord of Owari, Toyotomi Hideyoshi (1537-1598) Lord of Owari Nakamura, and Tokugawa Ieyasu (1542-1616 ) Lord of Okazaki.
+Another highlight of the Nagoya Festival is the appearance of Three Great Feudal Lords, the unifiers of Japan, and important historical figures with a significant connection to Nagoya and the region: Oda Nobunaga (1534-1582), Lord of Owari; Toyotomi Hideyoshi (1537-1598), Lord of Owari Nakamura; and Tokugawa Ieyasu (1542-1616), Lord of Okazaki.

-Along with the appearance of each feudal lord important historical battles are reproduced from the Sengoku Period also commonly known as the Warring States Period.
+Along with the appearance of each feudal lord, important historical battles from the Sengoku Period, also commonly known as the Warring States Period, are reproduced.

 Don’t Miss the Other Events During the Nagoya Festival!

-The Kobudo Tournament is held during the Nagoya Festival, with the participation of various martial arts schools of Aichi and Gifu.
-Kobudo, is a collective term for Japanese traditional techniques for the use of armor, blades, firearms, and techniques related to combat and horse riding.
+The Kobudo Tournament, held during the Nagoya Festival, sees the participation from various martial arts schools of Aichi and Gifu.
+Kobudo is a collective term for Japanese traditional techniques for the use of armor, blades, firearms, and techniques related to combat and horse riding.

-In Oasis 21 there are exhibitions and sales of handicrafts from the Aichi region such as Arimatsu tie-dyed fabrics, items crafted from wood, and Washi, Japanese paper.
+At Oasis 21, there are exhibitions and sales of handicrafts from the Aichi region, including Arimatsu tie-dyed fabrics, items crafted from wood, and Washi, Japanese paper.